omcodedthis/EnvGPT/README.md

 ## Changelog & Future Updates
 * Added support for Telegram Bots, you can do so [here.](https://github.com/steamship-packages/telegram-buddy/blob/main/README.md)

+* Added the ability to keep track of the user's preferences by default (the user does not have to specify this for it to occur).

+* Added support for Image Generation from text prompts if specified.

 * Added sentiment analysis for articles / text queried by the user (currently unable to push these changes to EnvGPT on Steamship due to my free-tier subscription ending, will find a workaround soon).

-* Add support for Images.
+* Add support for Speech Generation.

 ## Getting Started